pantrypoints/sp/content/en/research/descartes/geometry/book-3b.md

 The sum of an equation which contains several roots can always be divided by a binomial composed of the unknown quantity minus the value of one of the true roots—whichever it may be—or plus the value of one of the false roots; by this means, its degree is reduced accordingly.

-And conversely, if the sum of an equation cannot be divided by a binomial composed of the unknown quantity plus or minus some other quantity, this shows that the other quantity is not the value of any of its roots.
+Conversely, if the sum of an equation cannot be divided by a binomial composed of the unknown quantity plus or minus some other quantity, this shows that the other quantity is not the value of any of its roots.

 ...